boriswart/student-workbook/src/reflections/wk7/day3.md

 The development of Apllication takes some passion to creat a good user experience.
 Teams working together all putting ideas in have a much better chance of tapping into that user experience.

 Capstone not gowing well but much needed learning is happening and it is very difficult to go it alone.
+The white board wednessday was a much needed break and was good fun helping me to integrate with fellow student to some degree but I cannot read their minds and they still do not talk to me at all... and laugh at the thngs I say publicly..
+So not sure.

+But the team whiteboard coding was very fun... still and outsider...